CRM and Data PlatformsEmail Marketing & AutomationSocial Media & Influencer Marketing

 • That bag you just lost on the way to your honeymoon.

-In fact, a study conducted by the Customer Contact Council found two intriguing details that should form a part of every company’s customer strategy: It claims that:
+A study conducted by the Customer Contact Council found two intriguing details that should form a part of every company’s customer strategy: It claims that:

 Delighting customers doesn’t build loyalty; reducing their effort—the work they must do to get their problem solved—does.